kingsaqr/King-Saqr-Bot/README.md

 # 🤖 King Saqr-Bot

 This is a WhatsApp bot built using the Baileys library for group management, including features like tagging all members, muting/unmuting, and many more.
-It's designed to help admins efficiently manage WhatsApp groups.
+It s designed to help admins efficiently manage WhatsApp groups.

 <div align="center">
   <a href="https://git.io/typing-svg">